Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema description coverage is only 25% (only 'value' described).
-The tool description does not explain 'site', 'page_id', or 'key' parameters, missing an opportunity to compensate for low schema coverage.
+Schema coverage is only 25% (only 'value' has a description).
+The description adds meaningful context for 'value' (types allowed, null prohibition, nesting behavior) but does not explain 'site', 'page_id', or 'key'.
+This partially compensates for the schema gaps.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.